 In July 2019, Etsy released an announcement stating that priority placement in US search results would be given to items that ship free to US buyers.

-Free shipping was already a factor in Etsy’s Search Result Algorithm before this announcement was made, but it was unclear exactly to what extent.
+Offering free shipping was already a factor in Etsy’s Search Result Algorithm before this announcement was made, but it was unclear exactly to what extent.

 In the words of Etsy CEO’s himself:

 “Starting on July 30, 2019, we’ll give priority placement in US search results to items that ship free and to shops that guarantee free shipping to US buyers on orders of $35 or more.
 This means that shoppers in the US will primarily see items that ship free and shops that guarantee free shipping on orders of $35 or more in the top and most visible rows of search.
 We’ll also begin to prioritize these items wherever Etsy advertises in the US—in email marketing, social media, and television ads.”

 For now, this only affects US search results, so only what US buyers see when they search for products on Etsy.

 “What about OUTSIDE THE US?” – Good question!